Universal geometry of two-neutron halos and Borromean Efimov states close to dissociation: Introduction

 Quantum halos~\cite{Jensen2004}, i.e. quantum few-body bound states whose spatial extent exceeds the range of the bodies' interactions, have been studied for over four decades since the experimental discovery of halos in atomic nuclei in the 1980s~\cite{Tanihata1985,Tanihata1985a,AlKhalili2004,Tanihata2013}, followed by the controlled creation of halos in ultracold-atom experiments from the 2000s~\cite{Kraemer2006,Braaten2007,Zirbel2008,Chin2010}.
 Quantum halo systems can be composed of identical particles loosely bound to each other, or as is often the case for halo nuclei, a composite core and a few loosely bound particles forming the halo.
 Moroever, quantum halos can be Borromean~\cite{Zhukov1993}, i.e. they do not remain bound if one of the particles is removed.
 The geometry of quantum halos is characterised by large mean square radii~\cite{Fedorov1994a,Yamashita2004,Bertulani2007,Hagino2007,Canham2008,Yamashita2011a,Acharya2013}, which can be extracted from experimental measurements~\cite{Marques2000,Nakamura2006,Tanaka2010,Moriguchi2013,Mosby2013,Togano2016}.
 In a recent work based on an effective-field theory~\cite{Hongo2022}, universal analytical relations were found between different mean square radii for Borromean three-body halos made of a core and two resonantly-interacting particles, such as two-neutron halo nuclei.

-In this work, it is shown how the analytic relations can be obtained from the Faddeev approach to the three-body problem.
+In the present work, it is shown how the analytic relations can be obtained from the Faddeev approach to the three-body problem.
+Although it is implicit in the work of Ref.~ \cite{Hongo2022}, it is here emphasised that the analytical relations apply not only to a ground state but also to excited Borromean halo states.
 The applicability of the relations is then tested numerically within a separable three-body model where the three-body Efimov effect occurs.
-It is found that the analytic properties are relevant to any Borromean halo state, i.e. any Efimov state close to the three-body dissociation.
+These numerical calculations confirm that the analytic properties are relevant to any Borromean halo state, i.e. any Efimov state close to the three-body dissociation.
 Finally, the limiting values close and away from the two-particle resonance are retrieved analytically in the hyper-spherical representation.